dxd - dynax driver framework

 • generic streaming interface

-• generic interface classes for CoreMIDI and CoreAudio server plugins
+• generic interface classes for CoreMIDI and CoreAudio server plugins, ASIO

 • light weight implementation, adding as less as possible overhead